rubysg/singapore/README.md

 ## Coffee Culture

 While there are many western-style cafes and popular chains throughout the island, local coffee culture is something you must experience.
-Best places to try local coffee are neighbourhood confectionaries or hawker centers.
+Best places to try local coffee are neighbourhood confectionaries or hawker centres.
 In local lingo, coffee is known as Kopi (and tea is Teh for that matter).
 There's a comprehensive vocabulary developed on how to order coffee (it is fun to learn and great way to immerse).

 You can learn more about Kopi lingo from [KopiJS](http://www.kopijs.org).
 They also have a regular meetup, which you can join for kopi adventures and meet interesting people.